filipemd/EzBlog/README.md

     "title" : "[title of the article]",
     "date" : "[the date where the article was written]", "writer" : "[who wrote the article]",
-    "description" : "[the description of the article]" }
+    "description" : "[the description of the article]", "image" : "[an image for the article.
+Zero for none]" }
 ```